cyrilsebastian1811/Testing/README.md

     1. Status : To enable /status subresource, annotate the kind with // +kubebuilder:subresource:status format
     2. Scale : To enable /scale subresource, annotate the kind with // +kubebuilder:subresource:scale:specpath=<jsonpath>,statuspath=<jsonpath>,selectorpath=<jsonpath> format.
     Scale subresource annotation contains three fields: specpath, statuspath and selectorpath:
-        1. <b>specpath</b> refers to specReplicasPath attribute of Scale object, and value jsonpath defines the JSONPath inside of a custom resource that corresponds to Scale.Spec.Replicas.
+        **1. specpath** refers to specReplicasPath attribute of Scale object, and value jsonpath defines the JSONPath inside of a custom resource that corresponds to Scale.Spec.Replicas.
 This is a required field.
-        2. <b>statuspath</b> refers to statusReplicasPath attribute of Scale object. and the jsonpath value of it defines the JSONPath inside of a custom resource that corresponds to Scale.Status.Replicas.
+        **2. statuspath** refers to statusReplicasPath attribute of Scale object. and the jsonpath value of it defines the JSONPath inside of a custom resource that corresponds to Scale.Status.Replicas.
 This is a required field.
-        3. <b>selectorpath</b> refers to labelSelectorPath attribute of Scale object, and the value jsonpath defines the JSONPath inside of a custom resource that corresponds to Scale.Status.Selector.
+        **3. selectorpath** refers to labelSelectorPath attribute of Scale object, and the value jsonpath defines the JSONPath inside of a custom resource that corresponds to Scale.Status.Selector.
 This is an optional field.
     >> ```
     >> // +kubebuilder:subresource:scale:specpath=.spec.replicas,statuspath=.status.replicas
     >> ```